Francesco Passaro

 Francesco Passaro (born 7 January 2001) is an Italian tennis player.

-Passaro has a career high ATP singles ranking of world No. 108 on 13 February 2023 and doubles ranking of world No. 293 on 26 September 2022.
+He reached a career high ATP singles ranking of world No. 89 on 17 February 2025 and a doubles ranking of No. 256 on 20 February 2023.

 Career

+2021: ATP debut

 Passaro made his ATP main draw debut at the 2021 Emilia-Romagna Open after receiving a wildcard for the doubles main draw.

+2022–23: Masters, NextGen Finals and top 150 debuts

-He played his first ATP Challenger Tour final at the 2022 Sanremo Challenger and he was defeated in three sets by the world No. 91 Holger Rune.
+He played his first ATP Challenger Tour final at the 2022 Sanremo Challenger and was defeated in three sets by the world No. 91 Holger Rune.

+He made his Masters debut at the 2022 Italian Open in Rome as a wildcard.

+At the 2022 Mediterranean Games in Oran, Passaro won the gold medal in men's singles and, with Matteo Arnaldi, the gold medal in men's doubles.
+He thus shares the record of winning both the singles and doubles titles at the same Mediterranean Games edition with Konstantinos Oikonomidis (2001 Tunis), Nicolás Almagro (2005 Almería), and Blaž Rola (2013 Mersin).

 He won his first Challenger in July 2022 in Trieste, Italy becoming the 20th #NextGenATP winner in 2022.
 As a result he reached a new career-high in the top 150 of world No. 144 on 25 July 2022.

 He qualified for the 2022 Next Generation ATP Finals.

+He reached a career high ranking of No. 108 on 13 February 2023.